rosedu/rosedu-people/CONTRIBUTING.md

 A good starting template is this one.
 You can copy/paste it from [here](https://raw.github.com/rosedu/rosedu-people/master/doc/issue_template.md).

-An example of the workflow is #73
+An example of the workflow is [this one](https://github.com/rosedu/rosedu-people/pull/73)
 #### Need

 ``` gherkin